David Crews: Transgenerational epigenetics

-Crews discovered that the transgenerational epigenetic modification caused by Vinclozolin exposure changes the way rats three generations removed (F3) from the original exposure perceive and react to conspecifics.
+Crews discovered that the transgenerational epigenetic modification caused by vinclozolin exposure changes the way rats three generations removed (F3) from the original exposure perceive and react to conspecifics.
 This was the first demonstration that endocrine disrupting chemicals (EDCs) can promote a transgenerational alteration in the epigenome that influences sexual selection, and possibly affect the viability of a population and evolution of the species.
-This work was recognized by the University Cooperative Society with the 2008 Research Excellence Award for Best Research Paper, University of Texas at Austin.
-It has already become a classic, being cited as "100 Top Science Stories of 2007."
-Discover: Science, Technology, and The Future and Nature Medicine Highly Cited Papers on Reproductive Biology in 2005–2007.
+This work was recognized by the University Cooperative Society with the 2008 Research Excellence Award for Best Research Paper, University of Texas at Austin, and was listed as one of the "Top 100 Science Stories of 2007" by Discover Magazine.

-Dr. Crews then extended his work into the realm of social, learning, and anxiety-related behaviors as well as the functional activity of the brain mechanisms that underlie them.
+Crews then extended his work into the realm of social, learning, and anxiety-related behaviors as well as the functional activity of the brain mechanisms that underlie them.
 His most recent work demonstrated that ancestral exposure to EDCs alters how descendants perceive and react to life challenges, in this case stress experienced during adolescence.
 Specifically, he established that environmentally induced epigenetic transgenerational inheritance alters brain development and genome activity to modify stress-induced behavioral responses exhibited by F3 males.
 This latest work has been hailed as "important paper and a paradigm shift in our understanding of the interaction between epigenetic change and behaviors."

 Crews also explored the theoretical aspects of environmental epigenetics, making the important distinction between the nature of epigenetic modifications.
 Context-dependent epigenetic change occurs as a consequence of exposure.
 A defining element is that this type of change requires continued exposure to the environmental insult.
 For example, environmental factors that bring about an epigenetic modification may simply continue to persist.
 Should the diet, behavior, or a toxic environmental exposure continues across generations, the epigenetic modification will manifest in each generation.
 Such environmentally induced epigenetic state(s) can be reversed by removal or alteration of the factor, addition of a different environmental factor, or emigration from the contaminated site.
-Another form of epigenetic modification may occur when the change in the epigenome is incorporated into the germline, a process Dr. Crews has termed germline-dependent epigenetic change.
+Another form of epigenetic modification may occur when the change in the epigenome is incorporated into the germline, a process Crews has termed germline-dependent epigenetic change.
 In this type, the effect manifests in each generation even in the absence of the causative agent.
 Context-dependent epigenetic modification is fundamentally different from germline-dependent epigenetic modification.
 Although both have been attributed with “transgenerational” properties, only in the latter (germline) instance will the trait be passed to the next generation even in the absence of any continued exposures or stimuli.
 Taken together this work has generated a new perspective on the old question of ‘inherited vs experienced, ancestral vs acquired, or nature vs nurture’ and promises to shed new light on health management strategy.